HisFun2305/homepage/README.md

 ## [static/index-plans.js](static/index-plans.js)

 ### global variables
-- itemList: A list that stores dictionaries that represents plan items
+- itemList: A list that stores dictionaries that represent plan items

 ### logJSONData
 calls `fetch("/plans/data")` and loads the requested data in the JSON array into itemList, then calling [makePlanGrid](#makeplangrid) in [index.js](#staticindexjs) to display the plan items

 ### postJSON
-calls `fetch` with `method: "POST"` to POST a dictionary representing a plan along with the neccesary operation indicated by the [flag](#plans), then calling [logJSONData](#logjsondata) if the flag is `0` or `2`, indicating a new insertion and a deletion, respectively
+calls `fetch` with `method: "POST"` to POST a dictionary representing a plan along with the necessary operation indicated by the [flag](#plans), then calling [logJSONData](#logjsondata) if the flag is `0` or `2`, indicating a new insertion and a deletion, respectively

 ### makeToolTip